At Hogsthorpe, we believe that it is important that the academy works in partnership with parents and carers to ensure the best for all our students.

 Our Safeguarding Team

-Designated Safeguarding Leads are Danielle Storey and Sharon Landrey.
+Designated Safeguarding Leads are Andrew Clarke, Yasmine Broughton and Mel Capes.

 You must have your visitor pass on you at all times so that all staff and students can recognise you as a visitor.
 You must make sure that you sign in at the main reception in order to have access to the school and be issued with a visitor badge.
 Anyone without proof of a valid DBS will be given a red lanyard and will need to be accompanied at all times whilst on school site.